allegheny-college-cmpsc-101-fall-2023/sorting-algorithms-starter/writing/reflection.md

 ## Professional Development

 ### What is challenging about designing an experiment to evaluate a sorting algorithm's performance?

 TODO: Provide a one-paragraph response that answers this question in your own words.

+### What is challenging about big-O notation?

+TODO: Provide a one-paragraph response that answers this question in your own words.